Striving to be seen: Black Girl Gamers on Twitch

 Lopez plans to apply for Partnership again, which is something other streamers have had to do before succeeding.
 Until then, she's continuing to stream and drive conversations about diversity in the gaming industry as a whole -- and on Twitch specifically.

 Earlier this month, Twitch announced it would remove its Communities feature in September and replace these groups with a tagging system.
-Communities allow streamers to build and find audiences around specific topics or games, and then moderate those spaces, keeping out trolls and making sure things stay on topic.
-Tags don't serve the same purpose -- anyone will be able to label their streams however they want, without fear of moderation.
-For example, a streamer will be able to join the "Positivity" collection, only to spew hate.
+Communities allow streamers to build and find audiences around specific topics or games and then moderate those spaces, keeping out trolls and making sure things stay on topic.
+Tags don't serve the same purpose: Anyone will be able to label their streams however they want, without fear of moderation.
+For example, a streamer will be able to join the Positivity collection, only to spew hate.

 Members of BGG, The Cookout (a Twitch community for people of color) and other streaming fans immediately hit Twitter to express disappointment, disbelief and anger at Twitch's decision to ditch Communities.

 "We've had trolls trying to stream to the Black Girl Gamers community," Lopez said.
 "We've had to physically remove them because obviously they don't adhere to the requirements and that's not the space for them.
 The space is a safe space.
 They have the whole of Twitch, really, to stream in, literally."
-The decision to remove Communities, Lopez continued, "kind of does target the disenfranchised streamers of Twitch."
+The decision to remove Communities, Lopez continued, "Kind of does target the disenfranchised streamers of Twitch."

 Twitch told Engadget that it's collecting feedback on its plans to shut down Communities, quoting a blog post that reads, in part, "When we learned that less than 3 percent of Twitch viewership came from users who found streams using Communities, it was clear that Communities were not helping viewers find new streamers to watch."